 Some are from new players who need our support while others are from established companies who aren’t abandoning the market but might do without our support.

-A budget king is dead.
-Long live the new kings and the old ones who are still making the effort to continue, IMO.
+I’m not, though.
+I say long live the new kings and the old ones who are still making the effort to continue. 🙂